entando/entando-docs/vuepress/docs/v7.1/tutorials/getting-started/eks-install.md

 ### Configure an Identity and Access Management (IAM) Role
 1. [Login to AWS](http://console.aws.amazon.com/) as a non-`super admin` user
    - It is not recommended to use a `super admin` account since clusters created that way may have restrictions that complicate your installation.
-   - The user account needs access to EKS and the minimum permissions to create a cluster including the ability to view/update Addons for the cluster.
+   - The user account needs access to EKS and the minimum permissions to create a cluster, including the ability to view/update add-ons for the cluster.
 You may need additional policies for Amazon Route 53 or other services, depending on your configuration.

 2. Create an IAM role for the cluster so that EKS can provision assets
    1. From Services, `IAM` → `Create Role`